kutinden/buyingacar/README.md

 on two things at once (new car price and trade-in price), therefore no matter what you want to do you always say that you do not plan to do trade in first.
 You can always change your mind after you get enough offers with the new car price, there is no penalty for changing your mind on trade in.

 "OTD price" means out-the-door price - the amount of money that you will be paying put of pocket or financing to get the new car.
-All dealers know that term, by using it from the start you show that some entry-level tricks (e.g. "forgetting" to mention additional dealer "licensing fee" or certain "discouts") do not work for you - it will save time.
+All dealers know that term, by using it from the start you show that some entry-level tricks (e.g. "forgetting" to mention additional dealer "licensing fee" or certain "discounts") do not work for you - it will save time.

 ## Step 7.
 Getting replies and replying back